 1. Layout geometry description script: This script is a text (.txt) file to input the initial layout geometry of the layout.
 This script contains the initial placement and routing of the components, and connectors.
-A sample 2D, and 3D layout script file content are shown in Figure 6, Figure 7, respectively.
+A sample 2D, and 3D layout script file content for power module, and power converter are shown in Figure 7, Figure 8, and Figure 9 respectively.

-Figure 6: Content in a full-custom 2D layout geometry description script
+Figure 7: Content in a full-custom 2D layout geometry description script